-A couple of years ago, I bought a beautiful second-hand convertible coupe.
+A few years ago, I bought a beautiful second-hand convertible coupe.
 I only owned it for two months, but it taught me a valuable lesson.

 At the dealership, I asked to pay on credit card because I wanted the extra consumer protection credit cards give.

-The sales assistant told me the dealer wouldn’t accept credit cards due to a recent fraud incident.
+The sales assistant told me the dealership owner wouldn’t accept credit cards due to a recent fraud incident.
 Their story didn’t quite ring true, and my gut told me something was off.
-Unfortunately, the dealer wasn’t present, so I couldn’t probe any further.
-But I really wanted the car, and I had negotiated a significant discount, so I agreed to buy it.
+Unfortunately, the owner wasn’t present, so I couldn’t probe any further.
+But I really wanted the car, and I had negotiated a healthy discount, so I agreed to buy it.
 I phoned the dealer, who let me make a small deposit on credit card and pay the balance by bank transfer.

 After reviewing the paperwork at home, I found a mechanic’s note suspecting a head gasket fault.
 And, before long, the telltale signs emerged; leaking coolant, emulsified oil, sudden drops in power, dodgy heater.